Msparihar/Video-Super-Resolution-using-GFPGAN/README.md

-# Video Upscaling with GFPGAN
+# Video Super Resolution with GFPGAN

 This project utilizes the GFPGAN model to upscale videos, enhancing their visual quality.
 The process involves providing a video input, upscaling the video frame by frame using GFPGAN, and allowing users to download the enhanced videos.